 Traditional fireplaces don’t just keep you warm, they add a touch of ambiance to your home.
 Unfortunately, mostly they are messy, with wood to constantly replenish and ashes to clean up.
 That’s why many people are choosing the best gas fireplace for their home.
 These come in a variety of modern types and styles to choose from, all of which offer the aesthetic appeal of a traditional fireplace without the mess.

-If you’re looking for the best freestanding gas fireplace, the ProCom QNSD250T is a great option.
+If you’re looking for the Best Designed gas fireplace, the ProCom QNSD250T is a great option.
 This model comes almost fully assembled, so it is easy to set up in your home.
 The stylish grate at the front gives you a great view of the realistic-looking logs.